ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ### Mapping

-*Makes up for 23% of notable resets, 18% of resets.*
+*Makes up 23% of notable resets, 18% of resets.*

 Resets due to mapping issues rarely have 2 in obviousness, as they require good mapping/modding knowledge to identify easily.